firemodels/fds/Training/Miscellaneous/readme.txt

 0. cd into OPENMPI

-1. download the openmpi-1.8.4.tar.gz from
+1. download openmpi-1.8.4.tar.gz from
 http://www.open-mpi.org/software/ompi/v1.8/

-2. untar openmpi-1.8.4.tar.gz and copy CONFIGURE.sh, MAKE.sh and MAKEINSTALL.sh into the top level of what you just untar'd
+2. untar openmpi-1.8.4.tar.gz and copy CONFIGURE.sh, MAKE.sh and MAKEINSTALL.sh into openmpi-1.8.4

-3. examine CONFIGURE.sh, MAKE.sh, MAKEINSTALL.sh and change compiler location if necessary.
+3. cd into openmpi-1.8.4 and examine CONFIGURE.sh, MAKE.sh, MAKEINSTALL.sh and change compiler location if necessary.

 4. In CONFIGURE.sh, the only other setting you should need to change is --prefix, the location and name of the installed openmpi library